rahulpamaar/Tools/README.txt

      |   `-- TopCoder

      That is :
-         -> If you need to do CodeChef Problem you need to work at "~/Programming/CodeChef/" directory and file name should be
+         -> If you need to do CodeChef Problem you need to work in "~/Programming/CodeChef/" directory and file name should be
             ContestCode_ProblemCode.cpp
             example : MAY15_CHEFRP.cpp, COOK56_DIVGOLD, .....
-         -> If you need to do CodeForces Problem you need to work at "~/Programming/CodeForces/" directory and file name should be
+         -> If you need to do CodeForces Problem you need to work in "~/Programming/CodeForces/" directory and file name should be
             ContestCode_ProblemCode.cpp
             example : 546_B.cpp, 71_C, 538_B.cpp, .....
-         -> If you need to do TopCoder Problem you need to work at "~/Programming/TopCoder/" directory
+         -> If you need to do TopCoder Problem you need to work in "~/Programming/TopCoder/" directory

 12) To create a new problem or to continue with the old one, type : create "ProblemName" in terminal.
     That is